The Proud and Profane: Reception

 Film critic Bosley Crowther of The New York Times wrote in his review: "ANOTHER exhaustive contemplation of the effects of a wartime romance on a sensitive and susceptible woman is put forth in The Proud and Profane, a William Perlberg-George Seaton production for Paramount that came to the Astor yesterday.
 The lady who runs the emotional gamut for all to behold in this film is an American Red Cross worker at Noumea in the South Pacific during World War II, and the gentleman with whom she dilly-dallies more than somewhat is a major of American marines.
 With Deborah Kerr as the lady and William Holden as the marine, two earnest and versatile performances are initially guaranteed.
 That is the virtue of this picture.
 Miss Kerr does a continuously interesting job as a nervous and self-pitying widow of a marine killed on Guadalcanal who falls for the rough, tough, ruthless major that Mr. Holden plays.
 And he, in turn, commands attention with the unrelenting vigor and sting that he gives to this hardbitten soldier who starts the chase with only one thing in mind."

+The Christian Science Monitor praised the performances of Kerr, Holden, and the other principals. but expressed some concerns: "'The Proud and Profane' is skillfully enough acted, under Mr. Seaton's direction, to acquire a momentary validity.
+But its emotions are shallow, its motivations cliché ridden, and its plot developments include such a fortuitous dodge as having the colonel's alcoholic wife expire conveniently before the picture ends....It seems doubtful that 'The Proud and Profane' will do much to enhance the reputation of the team which produced 1954's 'The Country Girl'.
+But the damage, if any, will doubtless be no more than temporary."